{{ summaryHeading }}

 AWG

-American Wire Gauge, where lower numbers mean thicker conductors.
+American Wire Gauge, a wire-size system where lower numbers mean thicker conductors.

 Voltage drop

-The voltage lost across conductor resistance while current flows.
+The voltage lost across conductor resistance while current flows to the load.

 Round-trip resistance